-4.4.3 Portable Operation
+4.4.3 Portable operation

 An optional carrying bag designed specifically for the R&S FPL1000 allows you to protect the instrument while working in the field.
 The bag includes ventilation areas at the position of the ventilation outlets in the casing to ensure air circulation.
 The transparent cover allows you to operate the instrument without removing it from the bag.
 With the help of the optional vest holster, you can carry the R&S FPL1000 in its bag and keep your hands free.
-Together with the optional battery pack (see Chapter 4.5.3, "Connecting an Optional Battery Pack (R&S FPL1-B31)", on page 23), and packed in the dedicated carrying bag, the R&S FPL1000 is ideally suited for operation directly in the field, even in rough environments.
+Together with the optional battery pack (see Chapter 4.5.3, "Optional battery pack", on page 23), and packed in the dedicated carrying bag, the R&S FPL1000 is ideally suited for operation directly in the field, even in rough environments.